For more information on parenting styles, check out the resources listed below.

 d.
 Parents should respect their children so the children will be happy.

 e.
-Children act disrespectful now and then, it’s no big deal.
+Children act disrespectful now and then, but it’s no big deal.

 5. How are mistakes handled?